-Food safety is paramount, but being allergic to an ingredient doesn’t mean you have to miss out.
+However, while food safety is paramount, being allergic to an ingredient doesn’t mean you have to miss out.

 Finding a good allergy-friendly restaurant can be a daunting task.
 The whole rigmarole of scouring through menus, repeatedly asking waiters and turning down invites can be tiring - deflating, even.

 Thankfully, there are several things you can do to make the process simple, and knowing where to check can empower you to make informed decision about where to eat:

 Once you’ve chosen a fine dining establishment, bustling bistro or greasy spoon that seems suitable, call the restaurant ahead of your visit.

 To ensure you’ll be spoken to, call at a less busy like mid-afternoon.
 Ask to speak to the manager, as they will be obliged to provide you with all the relevant information.